 Qualifications included PhD or MD/PhD in Neuroscience or other relevant areas of biomedical sciences.
 The ideal candidate should be independent, self-motivated, and have excellent verbal and written communication skills.
 The candidate should have solid knowledge of image processing using computational (Linux, MATLAB) and statistical (AFNI, FSL, SPM) methods.

-Mount Sinai Health System is an equal opportunity/affirmative action employer.
+Mount Sinai Medical Center is an equal opportunity/affirmative action employer.
 We recognize the power and importance of a diverse employee population and strongly encourage applicants with various experiences and backgrounds.

 Inquires, including candidate’s CV and brief description of research experience and interests, should be sent to